-Our research utilises basic science approaches to explore animal behaviour in the context of health and disease.
+Our research utilises discovery science approaches to explore animal behaviour in the context of health and disease.
 The primary goal of the lab is to understand the pathophysiological mechanisms which cause neurological and neuropsychiatric disorders, particularly epilepsy, cognitive disorders and mental health conditions.
 We employ of a range of advanced behavioural tests of cognition, anxiety, and depression, coupled with in vivo electrophysiology, molecular biology, in vivo imaging, opto/chemogenetic, immunocytochemical and transgenic methods to achieve this goal.
 We also study the role and influence of neuronal oscillations in cognitive behaviours in physiological circumstances, using sophisticated behavioural tasks and high-end electrophysiological recordings.

-Recent publications can be seen at Orcid
+All recent publications can be seen at Orcid